appl37/WebUi-A1111-Amazon-SageMaker-Studio-Lab/README.md

 ```
 ### 🔄 Downloading Models via the Python Notebook (WebUI Interface)

-**If you want to download Stable Diffusion models, LoRA, and VAE directly while running  WebUI (Automatic1111) interface, you can do this through the provided Stable Diffusion Python** notebook name-- Runing-Downloader-Models.
+**If you want to download Stable Diffusion models, LoRA, and VAE directly while running  WebUI (Automatic1111) interface, you can do this through the provided Stable Diffusion Python** notebook name-- Runing_Downloader_Models.

 ##  Requirements Ngrok Token
 ```bash